kibihrchak/kibihrchak.github.io/_posts/guides/2019-07-27-rpi3-devenv-provisioning.md

 ---
 title:  "RPi - Provisioning Netboot Environment"
-categories: embedded rpi vagrant chef
+tags: embedded rpi vagrant chef
 ---

 The software environment setup done in [the post on booting the RPi over